Peter Neufeld

-Peter J. Neufeld (born July 17, 1950) is an American lawyer, cofounder, with Barry Scheck, of the Innocence Project, and a founding partner in the civil rights law firm Neufeld Scheck & Brustin.
-Starting from his earliest years as an attorney representing clients at New York's Legal Aid Society, and teaching trial advocacy at Fordham School of Law from 1988 to 1991, he has focused on civil rights and the intersection of science and criminal justice.
+Peter J. Neufeld (born July 17, 1950) is an American attorney.
+He is best known as the co-founder, with Barry Scheck, of the Innocence Project, and for his role on the defense team of O. J. Simpson in his murder trial.

 Early life and education

-Neufeld was born in Brooklyn, New York City on July 17, 1950 and grew up in West Hempstead on Long Island.
+Neufeld was born in Brooklyn, New York City, on July 17, 1950, and grew up in West Hempstead on Long Island.
+He is Jewish.
 As a teenager, he was active in both civil rights and antiwar movements and spent time in southeastern Kentucky as a member of the Encampment for Citizenship.
 In 1972, he graduated from the University of Wisconsin–Madison with a B.A. in history.
 In 1975, he earned a J.D. from the New York University School of Law.

+Career

 Early cases defended and litigated

 From 1976 to 1985, Neufeld worked as a staff attorney at the Legal Aid Society in the Bronx, New York City.
 It was during these years his focus on the intersection of law and science emerged.
 Some of the people defended while at Legal Aid include: